revodavid/openai-prompt-engineering-lab/docs/20-Completions.md

 Now click the "Generate" button below the prompt box.

 The generated completion will appear in green in the prompt box, following the prompt you entered.
-The prompt box probably now contains: "I climbed the apple tree and picked an apple".
+The prompt box probably now contains: "I climbed the apple tree and picked an apple." (and likely also some additional text below).

 ## Useful prompts